Defy the Night

 I think the first time I sat down to read, I read like 70 pages.
 When I quit, I wanted to read more, but I was really tired.
-I was into the story, had some ideas about where it was headed (and, yeah, okay, I peeked ahead.
+I was into the story, had some ideas about where it was headed.
+(Yeah, okay, I peeked ahead.
 Did you forget already that I’m a nervous reader?!
-Ha.) and I was interested.
+Ha.)

 The second time I sat down to read, I read over 100 pages.
 The third time, I finished the book.
 (Something around 250 pages.)